Melanella hypsela

 Melanella hypsela is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of a number within the genus Melanella.

+Melanella hypsela is a species of small sea snail belonging to the family Eulimidae.
+These marine gastropod mollusks are characterized by their slender, elongated shells and are often parasitic, typically associated with echinoderms.
+They are found in various oceanic habitats, primarily in tropical and subtropical regions.
+The detailed taxonomy and biology of Melanella hypsela contribute to the understanding of marine biodiversity and the ecological interactions within their environments.

 Distribution

 This species occurs in the following locations: